truatpasteurdotfr/EM3DFold/README.md

     --device 0
 ```

-To explicitly set the weights directory:
+EM3DFold reads env variable `EM_WEIGHTS_DIR` by default to find the pretrained model weights, which should be set during the installation steps above.
+You can also explicitly set the weights directory every time you running EM3DFold by:
 ```bash
 EM_WEIGHTS_DIR=/path/to/weights em3dfold build --map ...
 ```